TCU vs. Clemson: Sportsbook promo codes, odds, spread, over/under - December 9

 - Odds to win the national championship: +8000

+- Sportsbooks rate TCU much higher (35th in the country) than the computer rankings do (42nd).

-- The implied probability of TCU winning the national championship, based on its +8000 moneyline odds, is 1.2%.
+- TCU's chances of winning the national championship, based on its odds, are 1.2%.

 Check out all the futures bets available at BetMGM!